 Introduction

-This is Citroen’s first car using the STLA Medium platform, which is the same underpinnings as the Vauxhall Grandland, Peugeot E-3008 and E-5008, the new Jeep Compass, and a couple of DS models in future too.
-It will be offered with internal combustion, as well as a plug-in hybrid with a very decent electric range of up to 53 miles.
+This is Citroen’s first car using the STLA Medium platform from parent company Stellantis – the same underpinnings as you'll find in sister cars like the Vauxhall Grandland, Peugeot E-3008 and E-5008, the new Jeep Compass and a couple of DS models in future too.
+Its main offering is electric, but there's a mild hybrid and a plug-in hybrid version as well, which offers a reasonable electric range of up to 53 miles.

-There’s no four-wheel drive Citroen e-C5 Aircross, for now, and no seven-seat model!
-Which I think is a shame, but at least you can get the Peugeot E-5008 or Mercedes EQB if you’re after a seven-seat SUV that’s a bit less pricey than the Hyundai Ioniq 9 or Kia EV9.
+Every e-C5 Aircross model also gets the company's trademark ‘Progressive Hydraulic Cushions’ for super smooth ride comfort.
+There's no four-wheel-drive version of the car available at the moment (that might change) and no seven-seat version either (that definitely won't change).
+A bit of a shame for a car that majors on family practicality and comfort, but at least you can get the Peugeot E-5008 or Mercedes EQB if you’re after a seven-seat SUV that’s a bit less pricey than the Hyundai Ioniq 9 or Kia EV9.

 Range, battery and charging

 Citroen has also finally caught up with the likes of MG, Kia and Hyundai, and will be offering vehicle-to-load (V2L) charging on the new e-C5 Aircross, as standard.
-This means that you can use the car’s high voltage battery to charge other devices; maybe you want to run your strimmer from it, down at the allotment.
+This means that you can use the car’s high voltage battery to charge other devices – maybe you want to run your strimmer from it, down at the allotment.
 Or keep a portable fridge cold while you’re camping.
 You get the gist.
-It’s a really neat function to have, and I’m so glad that Stellantis vehicles are finally getting it!
+It’s a really neat function to have.

 As for charging, AC charging is up to 11kW, which is useful for making the most of faster kerbside chargers that you often find in town.
-At home, most owners will charge using a 7kW home charger, which will full charge the e-C5 Aircross in around 12- to 16 hours depending on which battery you’ve got.
+At home, most owners will charge using a 7kW home charger, which will full charge the e-C5 Aircross in around 12–16 hours depending on which battery you’ve got.

 Practicality and boot space

-It really is a very smart-feeling interior, in the e-C5 – especially the lighter interior.
-I suspect that’s one of the things that will swing the decision over the obvious competition.
-Mind you, the pale textile finishes that I like so much might not be so great when it comes to removing the chocolate and grubby fingerprint stains left by the little darlings…
+It really is a very smart interior in the e-C5 – especially the lighter colour scheme.
+Mind you, that pale textile finish might not be so great when it comes to removing chocolate and grubby fingerprint stains...

 Interior, design/styling and technology